 4) Ubiquitous TV ads for the buy-one-get-one-free amazing cell phone belt/car/shower clip.
 Only $10 while supplies last.

 Does anyone in the Clinton campaign have even a shred of style?
-Hillary is clearly a disaster, and it's rubbed off on senior advisor and head worm Harold Ickes, yesterday on Meet the Press strobing like a discotheque in an ill-fitting checked blazer paired with checked shirt.
+Hillary isclearlyadisaster, and it's rubbed off on senior advisor and head worm Harold Ickes, yesterday on Meet the Press strobing like a discotheque in an ill-fitting checked blazer paired with checked shirt.

 And it didn't require some kind of exhaustive worldwide search, either.
 This tool was visible from sofas nationwide: Simon from Real Housewives of New York.

+1. Dude squirted cologne on his face eight fucking times.
 2. Wore a gold bow tie, pocket square, and cummerbund; rode to Metropolitan Opera in Lincoln limo.
 The vulgarity!
+3. Actually attaches value to wife appearing in Style section of New York Times.
+4. Crashes wife's Girls' Night Out.
+And wears poor-man's fu-manchu moustache.
+Dude!

 Not only do the Cowboys have to overcome their NFC opponents to make it to the Super Bowl, they need to overcome the ongoing toolbaggery of their quarterback.
 Interviewed by NFL Network over The Jessica Simpson Episode, Tony Romo wore a bright salmon, logoed button-down collar shirt with the buttons unbuttoned.
 In most cases we would expect the Significant Other to correct this situation, but Jessica Simpson most likely dressed him for the interview.